This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 As long as you’ve reached 190°F though, you’re good to go.
 Don’t be afraid to experiment with pulling your food off of the smoker at different temperatures to learn a little bit about what your preferences are.

-Tips for Getting the Most Out of Your Meat
+Tips for Getting the Most Out of Your Brisket

 Get the Right Knives